 What Kind of Car Can You Afford?

 The disposable income figure will let a consumer know what kind of car he or she can afford.
-The “car loan range” figure can be calculated by subtracting recreational and fuel expenses from the disposable income.
-If the resulting figure is $250 a month, then the person can pay that amount every month on a car loan.
-A wide range of new and used vehicles can fall into the $250 a month range.
+The “car loan range” figure can be calculated by subtracting recreational and fuel expenses from disposable income.
+If the resulting figure is \$250 a month, then the person can pay that amount every month on a car loan.
+A wide range of new and used vehicles can fall into the $ 250-a-month range.

 Choosing a New or Used Vehicle